 Practicing Since: 1980

-A chiropractor at Cancer Treatment Centers of America (CTCA) at Western Regional Medical Center, Dr. Charles McDonald attended Millikin University in Decatur, Illinois; then earned a bachelor of science degree in human biology from National Chiropractic College (now known as National University of Health Sciences) in Lombard, Illinois, where three years later he received a doctorate of chiropractic degree.
+A chiropractor at Cancer Treatment Centers of America® (CTCA) at Western Regional Medical Center (Western), Dr. Charles McDonald attended Millikin University in Decatur, Illinois; then earned a bachelor of science degree in human biology from National Chiropractic College (now known as National University of Health Sciences) in Lombard, Illinois, where three years later he received a doctorate of chiropractic degree.

 As a post-graduate, Dr. McDonald devoted time to studying X-ray, orthopedics, nutrition, spine and extremity exercise rehabilitation and general diagnosis.
-He brings 33 years of experience to his patients at CTCA. and has operated a clinic in Scottsdale since 1982.
+He brings over three decades of experience to his patients at CTCA® and has operated a clinic in Scottsdale since 1982.